xlat/dwdebugmachine/README.md

 Take a look at the sample workspace for more details.

 - under "Artistic License".
-- relying on pbnihash, pbniregex, pbnicw and pbnilist; all are open source available at http://sebastien.kirche.free.fr/powerbuilder/en.html
+- relying on pbniregex, pbnicw and pbnilist; all are open source available at http://sebastien.kirche.free.fr/powerbuilder/en.html
 - powerfilter enable (just put your copie of powerfilter.pbd in the project library list) see http://www.powertothebuilder.com/powerfilter.aspx
 - can be linked with embeddingperl to script application (even at runtime) see http://www.embeddingperl.com